 Learn how to make restaurant quality pan seared scallops at home!
 This easy recipe results in perfectly seared scallops that are caramelized on the outside and buttery tender on the inside.

 Sea scallops are loaded with natural sugars, and when seared properly, they caramelize to create the most delicious golden brown crust.
-You don’t need a lot of extra ingredients to let the subtle flavor of the scallops to shine.
+But, not all scallops are created equal, so keep reading to learn my top tips for buying, prepping and cooking pan seared scallops at home.

 - Restaurant quality scallops at home.
 Save money and enjoy sweet and succulent scallops whenever you want!